Home

 This mammoth structure is only a remnant of KL7RA's antenna farm.
 He had seven towers, some of which hit 190 feet.
 This tower is Rohn 55 tapering to Rohn 45 and approximately 140 feet tall.
 (Photo credit: KL1RL.)

 The Force 12 C3 at 55 feet is fixed towards US and South America, ESE from Two Rivers.
 A vertical delta loop (Radio Works Super Loop 80) strung between the tower and trees is used on 80-30m.
 A second C3 has been installed at 85 feet and pointed towards Europe.
 A Force 12 EF-140 rotatable dipole for 40m adorns the 100-foot level directed E-W for NA and JA.
+In November 2014 we completed installation of a two-element 40m vertical array, which is now much preferred over the EF-140.
+The 60m band is intriguing, and a few JT65 contacts have been accomplished using the 40m verticals and a tuner.

 Lightning protection is provided at the tower through Polyphaser in-line protectors.
 Their mounting plate in a weatherproof box is grounded to a leg of Rohn 55 using one-inch tinned braid.
 Additional lightning protection is installed at the shack with copper grounding bars from Storm Copper with a single-entry tie point planned.